 If you need a change to be made so that you can make your application, you should:

-contact the recruiting organisation or point of contact in the job advert as soon as possible before the closing date to discuss your needs.
-Specifically, before taking the online Civil Service Initial Sift Test
+approach the point of contact in the job advert as soon as possible before the closing date to discuss your needs

 complete the “Assistance required” section in the “Additional requirements” page of your application form to tell us what changes or help you might need further on in the recruitment process.
 For instance, you may need wheelchair access at interview, or if you’re deaf, a Language Service Professional